 An incomplete is available to a student if he or she does not submit all course assignments by the end of the class for unexpected reasons.
 There are no automatic extensions for late work.
-To request for an incomplete the student needs to officially request for an extension by filling out the incomplete form.
-This form must have both student and professor signatures and be submitted to the registrar by the end of the semester.
+To request for an incomplete the student needs to officially request for an extension by filling out an Incomplete Grade Request form.
+This form must have both student and professor signatures and be submitted to the registrar by the end of the semester for a final academic administration signature.
 The incomplete will appear as an "I" on the student's transcript until all course work is submitted, at which time the letter grade of "I" will be changed to the new grade given.
-If no assignments are turned in after the second week, the student will receive an automatic "F" and it will be recorded in the student's permanent academic record.
+If no assignments are turned in by the agreed upon due date, the student will receive an automatic "F" and it will be recorded in the student's permanent academic record.